typhonjs-fvtt-lib/test-multiple-issue/README.md

 Proof of concept that the shared runtime works.
 Please see the picture below showing the same two FVTT packages linked against the shared runtime.
 These are the same two FVTT packages as the above example except linked to the shared runtime.
-The 250ms transition does not end the 2 second transition of the app on the right.
+The 250ms transition does not end the two second transition of the app on the right.

 ![test-multiple-foundry](./images/test-multiple-shared-runtime.gif)